 | Client-side redirects | May not be followed | Use server-side (301/302) redirects |

-| Meta tags via JavaScript | May be missed | Server-render meta tags |
+| Meta tags via JavaScript | May be missed or conflict with HTML values | Server-render all critical metadata |

 Hash-based routing (#/page) |